PerNilsson360/jstr/README.md

 Also note that XPath 1.0 is a small language compared to XPath 3.1 this has some benefits and ofcourse also some drawbacks.

-## XPath 1.0
+## XPath 1.0 tutorial
-The following is a tutorial of XPath 1.0 usage.
+The following is a XPath 1.0 tutorial.
 It also shows how to use the tool jxp.

 ### Basic types
-XPath 1.0 has the following types of values.
+XPath 1.0 has values of the the following types.

 - Numbers, (floating point numbers including NaN and Infinity).
 - Booleans.
 - Strings.
-- NodeSets.
+- Node sets.

 With numbers you can use many of the normal mathematical functions.
 The following is an example.